shabegom/buttons/README.md

 # Obsidian Buttons
 Run commands and open links by clicking on ✨ Buttons ✨

+## What are you doing here?
+Don't use this!
+[Use the amazing Meta Bind plugin instead.](https://github.com/mProjectsCode/obsidian-meta-bind-plugin)

 ## This plugin is seeking people to maintain it.
 [Reply to this issue if you're interested](https://github.com/shabegom/buttons/issues/179)

 ---